 Mr. Awad is also featured in Silent No More by former United States Representative Paul Findley (R-IL), a book chronicling the history of the American Muslim community.

-Ibrahim Hooper is the National Communications Director for the Council on American-Islamic Relations (CAIR).
+Ibrahim Hooper is National Communications Director at the Council on American-Islamic Relations (CAIR), the nation's largest Muslim civil rights and advocacy orgnaization.
 He holds a bachelor’s degree in history and a master’s of art in journalism and mass communication.

 Hooper has been with CAIR since its founding in 1994.
 As CAIR’s spokesman he appears frequently on national and international television programs to offer an Islamic perspective on current events or debate controversial issues.

 Lena F. Masri, Esq. is National Litigation Director, General Counsel and Acting Civil Rights Director at the Council on American-Islamic Relations (CAIR), the nation's largest Muslim civil rights and advocacy organization.
 She focuses her practice in the area of high-impact and strategic civil rights litigation.
 She is the former Legal Director of CAIR-MI.

 She is licensed to practice law in Michigan, New York, and Washington, D.C.
 She has been admitted to practice in the Michigan Supreme Court, the New York Court of Appeals, the District of Columbia Court of Appeals, the 6th Circuit Court of Appeals, the U.S. District Court for the District of Columbia, the U.S. District Court for the Eastern District of Michigan, and the U.S. District Court for the Western District of Michigan.
 She holds a Juris Doctor degree from Indiana University - Indianapolis, School of Law, where she focused her studies in International & Comparative Law and International Human Rights Law.
 She received her Bachelor of Arts degree in Political Science and Near Eastern Studies from the University of Michigan.